n7tr/Excalibur-Discord-Bot/README.md

 # Code Structure
 All bot's functions are in core folder

+# Bypass Anti Nuke bots
+Yes, Inferno can bypass anti nuke bots like Security, Wick and other.
+Bot checks members for anti-nuke bots.
+If they are there, then the bot runs a function that bypasses the protection.

 # main.go & auto.go
 main.go - starts the bot and onGuildCreate handler from auto.go